-Tigrane Kazazian, born at the foot of The Giza Pyramids in 1987 in Egypt, is a French and Armenian composer, multi-instrumentalist, (oudist – pianist – singer) who has journeyed through several traditions of the world.
+Tigrane Kazazian (in Armenian Տիգրան Կազազյան or Քազազյանը), born at the foot of The Giza Pyramids in 1987 in Egypt, is a French and Armenian composer, oudist and singer who has journeyed through several traditions of the world.

-He lived in France and Canada and is currently based in Armenia.
-Tigrane Kazazian was far from music growing-up, as his father never imposed music on him, and instead practiced tennis for hours daily since the age of 5, aiming for a career in the sport, and reaching the top 10 of Egypt.
+He lived in Egypt, France, and Canada and is currently based in Armenia.
+Tigrane Kazazian was far from music growing up, as his father never imposed music on him, and focused on tennis since the age of 5, aiming for a career in the sport.

-He left Egypt at the age of 17 years old to spend a year in France and returned to Cairo to study at the American University of Cairo.
-In 2007, Tigrane left for Canada where he had a life-changing realization, and upon return for a short break in Cairo, borrowed an instrument (oud) from Georges, and began his creative quest, self-teaching himself the oud, the guitar and piano while living in Montreal during 6 years, where he studied Political Science at Concordia University.
+He left Egypt at 17 years old to spend some time in France and returned to Cairo to study at the American University of Cairo.
+In 2007, Tigrane left for Canada to continue his studies at Concordia University in Montreal.
+It’s upon return for a short break in Cairo that he borrowed an instrument (oud) from Georges, his father, and began his creative quest, self-teaching himself the oud, the guitar, and the piano.

-Self-taught, he continued his musical journey by moving to Yerevan, Armenia in October 2012 to study at the National Conservatory of Yerevan, The Komitas State Conservatory.
-The multiple cultures he was exposed to have given him the tools and openness of spirit to perceive the world in a rather unique way, free from stereotypes and deeply rooted in reality.
-In 2016, Tigrane and his father, renowned composer-oud player Georges Kazazian joined forces for a series of concerts organized by the Ministry of Culture of Armenia, which gave birth to the Nour Project, blending Georges Kazazian’s widely acclaimed compositions with Tigrane Kazazian’s magnetic creations.
+Self-taught, he continued his musical journey by moving to Yerevan, Armenia in October 2012 to study at the National Conservatory in Yerevan, The Komitas State Conservatory.
+In 2016, Tigrane and his father, renowned composer-oud player Georges Kazazian joined forces for a series of concerts organized by the Ministry of Culture of Armenia, which gave birth to the Nour Project.

 The chemistry and musical understanding shared on stage are deeply rooted, giving birth to a musical experience of another world.
-The music draws upon an eclectic spectrum of influences and meditative soundscapes made of a subtle blend between improvisations and clear compositions, keeping the audience captivated throughout by the rhythms variations, and the energy flow between the musicians.
+The music draws upon an eclectic spectrum of influences and meditative soundscapes made of a subtle blend between improvisations and clear compositions.

 Oriental sounds to Western and modern touches, Kazazian’s music transcends cultures and traditions.
-Composed of piano and oud, sometimes played solo and sometimes combining them for a conversation with the self alongside meditative chants, Tigrane explores the potential power music offers to unite people of the world into oneness, beyond religion, politics, and inner division
+Composed of piano and oud, sometimes played solo and sometimes combining them for a conversation with the self alongside meditative chants.